‘Leading legal scholars’ support the abortion campaign

 Dear Commissioner Lahbib,

 As noted in the Commission Implementing Decision (EU) 2024/1158 on the registration of the initiative, the EU may lawfully exercise its competence to establish a cross-border abortion financing mechanism.
 Such a mechanism is legally feasible within the scope of the Treaties provided it respects the supportive competence and the limits set out in Articles 168(5) and 168(7) TFEU.
 [This is truly unbelievable: more than 30 (according to their self-description) ‘leading legal experts’ have jointly written a letter whose core message consists of an obvious, and possibly deliberate, misquote!
-The Commission’s decision cited does not actually contain the statement that the ‘leading experts’ want to attribute to it!
+The Commission’s decision from which they are quoting does not actually contain the statement that the ‘leading experts’ want to attribute to it!
 What the decision says is not that Article 168 can be used as a legal basis to implement the proposed mechanism, but only that (after a preliminary and apparently very superficial examination) the proposal seems to ‘not manifestly’ lie outside the EU’s competences.
 Even at the time, this assessment by the Commission proved to be questionable and ultimately inaccurate – but certainly did the decision not contain any positive assertion regarding the ‘legal feasibility’ of the proposal.
-The ‘leading experts’’ letter is based on a plain falsehood, and One must seriously ask here on what merits they hold their university chairs – because reading comprehension and correct citation, which should be considered a minimum requirement for any career in academia, do not seem to be among their outstanding abilities.]
+The letter is thus based on a plain falsehood, and one must seriously ask here on what merits these ‘legal scholars’ hold their university chairs – because reading comprehension and correct citation, otherwise thought to be a minimum requirement for any career in academia, do not seem to be among their outstanding abilities.]

-The principle of free movement of services safeguards the freedom to receive lawful health services in another Member State.
+The principle of free movement of services safeguards the freedom to receive lawful health services [this is incorrect, because in many states the fact of not being punishable does not make the abortion ‘lawful’, as many of the authors, especially those originating from Germany, should be expected to know.] in another Member State.
 [However, this does not mean that his Member State cannot also punish abortion, which is undoubtedly not a health service but a homicide tolerated under certain conditions, with extraterritorial effect, even if it is not punishable at the place where it takes place.]
 Any limitations arising from Article 168(7) TFEU must be applied consistently against this principle.
 The EU can design a financing mechanism that neither seeks to or has as its effect the harmonisation of abortion laws nor interferes with the organisation of national healthcare systems.
 Such a mechanism would remain within the scope of the limitations placed on the EU’s supporting competence and would offer clear added-value.
-[This statement is also based on the false premise already refuted at the outset.
+[This statement is again based on the false premise already refuted at the outset.
 In fact, abortion is generally punishable in all Member States – differences exist only with regard to the conditions under which criminal liability is waived.
-The reason for the criminalisation of abortion is that human life is a supreme legal good in all legal systems and must be protected by adequate means.
-The proposed mechanism would therefore interfere less with the ‘health policy’ of the Member States and more with their criminal justice systems.
+The rationale underpinning the criminalisation of abortion is that human life is a supreme legal good in all legal systems and must be protected by adequate means.
+The proposed mechanism would therefore interfere much less with the ‘health policy’ of the Member States than with their criminal justice systems.
 What is more, it would do so in a “hostile” manner by enabling people to thwart the objective pursued by the criminal law provision.
-It is remarkable that the “leading experts” do not even recognise this problem, let alone address it.]
+It is remarkable that the ‘leading experts’ do not even recognise this self-evident problem, let alone address it.]

 The participation of Member States would be voluntary, in respect for the allocation of competence under the Treaties.
 [At this point, the argument reaches a real peak of dishonesty.
 The ‘voluntary nature’ referred to by the letter’s authors (or the initiative) only applies to the use of funds from the fund that the Commission is to set up – but of course they want all Member States and all taxpayers to pay for this, which is why there is absolute no question of voluntariness in this regard.
-An honest debate would require to honestly present one’s own position, but that is something these grandiose ‘legal scholars’ seem neither capable nor willing to do.]
+An honest debate would require to franckly and honestly present one’s own position such as it is, but that is something these ‘legal scholars’ seem neither capable nor willing to do.]

 The mechanism could establish a common framework for coordination and financing among participating Member States.
 On the basis of neutral, pre-defined eligibility criteria set by the European Commission, participating Member States could access dedicated funding to cover the provision of abortion care to cross-border patients.
 [Here it becomes apparent: the so-called ‘voluntary participation’ is meant to provide access to funds that all Member States are required to provide (involuntarily!).]
 By directing funding to participating Member States to ensure the delivery of abortion care to cross-border patients by existing providers, under applicable national rules, and as part of the ordinary health system of the treating Member State, this approach would respect the bounds of the limited EU competence in Article 168(5) and 168(7) TFEU.
 The prospective allocation of funds would ensure predictability, while reporting and accountability requirements would align with standard EU budgetary rules.